phhu/revive-functions/README.md

 );
 // {sum: 44, unchanged: "other values get passed through"}

-// use a curried structure.
+// using a curried structure against multiple data values,
-// stringifyFirst defaults undefined, which does auto-detection of
-// whether an object or a
-// string is passed in, using JSON.stringify on the former only.
+// and explicity, superfluously,
+// setting the object passed to be stringified first
-// Set a boolean to control it explicitly const reviver = reviveFunctionsInObjectCurried({
+const reviver = reviveFunctionsInObjectCurried({
     functions: {
       get: label => x => x[label]